Excitonic phase transition in the extended three-dimensional Falicov-Kimball model: Quantum rotor representation

-In this section we examine the system of excitons by considering the phase stiffnesses of the conduction band electrons and valence band holes.
-We will show how the macroscopic phase coherence between these two solid state bands is important for the excitonic condensation at the very low temperatures.
-In order to consider the phase stiffness, we are interesting in purely phase action and thus we will integrate out the fermions in Eq.(\ref{PARTITION_1}) to obtain the effective phase action in the model.
+We are interesting now in purely phase action and thus, we will integrate out the fermions in Eq.(\ref{Equation_29}) to obtain the effective phase action in the model.
 The partition function of the phase-only model is

 where